MFA in Playwriting

 As partners in the MFA in Playwriting, the Playwriting Program and the School of Theatre (SOT) want to ensure that our playwriting graduates are equipped for both the academic and professional worlds of the theatre.
 To that end, the MFA in Playwriting combines a strong commitment to literary scholarship with invaluable, hands-on collaborations with other theatre artists.

-Our shared goal, while building on the strong foundation of our award-winning successes, integrates faculty expertise in our renowned Department of English (in GRS) with complementary SOT strengths (in CRA) in acting, directing, design, production, and theatre management.
+Our shared goal, while building on the strong foundation of our award-winning successes, integrates faculty expertise in our renowned Department of English (in GRS) with complementary SOT strengths (in CFA) in acting, directing, design, production, and theatre management.
 Intensive writing workshops incorporating professional actors and directors are coupled with classes immersing each student in dramatic literature, theatre history, and practice.
 During our professional season of new works, each student’s personal involvement in the theatrical productions is required.
 Teaching fellowships in the English department are offered along with competitive financial aid and potential teaching assistantships in the SOT.

 Applicants should have obtained at least a bachelor’s degree in liberal or fine arts.

 This three-year degree culminates in a production of each student’s work and an internship at a chosen theatre.